Subscriptions

 Provisioning subscriptions

-For the most part, provisioning of subscriptions should be done by customers in a self-served manner by the customer using the Stigg server SDK; however, it's also possible to manually create subscriptions from Stigg Cloud Console.
+For the most part, provisioning of subscriptions should be done by customers in a self-served manner by the customer using the Stigg server SDK; however, it's also possible to manually create subscriptions from Stigg web application.

 To provision a new subscription, click on the "+ Add" button under the Subscriptions section of the customer details screen.

-In the opened screen, enter the below details:
+In the opened screen, enter the required details:

-1. Plan and relevant price (monthly, annually, custom)
+3. Plan and relevant price (monthly, annually, custom).

-3. For paid and custom plans - whether to start the subscription in a free trial and if so for how long.
+4. Free trial - relevant for subscription to paid and custom plans, determines whether to start the subscription in a free trial and if so for how long.
 If the plan has a default trial configuration, this configuration is preselected.
 Admins can also override the default configuration during the subscription creation.

 Review the subscription summary.